US inflation highest in 40 years, with no letup in sight

 Many large corporations, in conference calls with investors, have said they expect supply shortages to persist until at least the second half of this year.
 Companies from Chipotle to Levi’s have also warned that they will likely raise prices again this year, after having done so in 2021.

-Chipotle said it’s increased menu prices 10% to offset the rising costs of beef and transportation as well as higher employee wages.
+Chipotle said its increased menu prices by 10% to offset the rising costs of beef and transportation as well as higher employee wages.
 And the restaurant chain said it will consider further price increases if inflation keeps rising.

 “We keep thinking that beef is going to level up and then go down, and it just hasn’t happened yet,” said John Hartung, the company’s chief financial officer.